Office Frequently Asked Questions

 Office provides the following apps:

-Office Mobile: Now available for select models of iPhone and Android phones, in addition to being preinstalled on Windows Phone 8.
-Office Mobile enables great Office content viewing and on-the-go content editing capabilities.
+Office Mobile: Office Mobile is preinstalled on Windows Phone 8 and is available for select models of iPhone and Android phones.
+Office Mobile offers great Office content viewing and on-the-go content editing capabilities.
 And you can count on Office Mobile to keep your content and formatting intact so the document still looks great when you’re back on your PC or Mac.
-Office Mobile for iPhone and Android phones can be installed at no extra charge if you have an Office 365 subscription that includes the full Office 2013 desktop applications.
-Simply download the app from the store on your phone and sign in with your Office 365 account credentials, and then you can view and edit Word, Excel, and PowerPoint documents from virtually anywhere.
+Office Mobile for iPhone and Android phones can be used for free for non-commercial use, simply download the app from the store on your phone.

 - Outlook Mobile: Windows Phone 8 includes a preinstalled version of Outlook that you can use to access your Outlook.com, Office 365, or Exchange email.